anvilistas/anvil-extras/docs/guides/modules/theme.rst

     from anvil_extras import theme

-    colours = theme.Colours(scheme="Manarola", variant="dark")
+    colors = theme.Colors(scheme="Manarola", variant="dark")

-You can then use the your `Colours` instance to set the colour scheme or variant of your app at any time:
+You can then use the your `Colors` instance to set the color scheme or variant of your app at any time:

 .. code-block:: python

-   colours.scheme = "Mykonos"
+   colors.scheme = "Mykonos"
-   colours.variant = "light"
+   colors.variant = "light"

 If your scheme has two variants, you can toggle between them:

 .. code-block:: python

-   colours.toggle()
+   colors.toggle()

 If you want to set both the scheme and variant at the same time, you can use the `set_scheme` method:

 .. code-block:: python

-    colours.set_scheme("Material", "dark")
+    colors.set_scheme("Material", "dark")

 .. code-block:: python

-    colours.set_scheme("Material", "dark")
+    colors.set_scheme("Material", "dark")

-You can define your own colour schemes and use them in the same way.
-For a material design scheme, follow the `Creating a custom Material Design 3 colour scheme <https://anvil.works/docs/how-to/creating-material-3-colour-scheme>`_ docs.
+You can define your own color schemes and use them in the same way.
+For a material design scheme, follow the `Creating a custom Material Design 3 color scheme <https://anvil.works/docs/how-to/creating-material-3-color-scheme>`_ docs.

 .. code-block:: python